Pandora, the first woman on Earth

 Epimetheus had been told by his brother never to accept any gift from Zeus.
 Prometheus was well aware that Zeus was still angry with him for his effrontery at the gathering and would try to get his revenge.
 However, one look at Pandora was all it took for Epimetheus to fall in crazy love with her and marry her without thought or consideration.
 He was truly enchanted with her.

-To congratulate them, Hermes came to the wedding ceremony and told Epimetheus that Pandora was a gift from Zeus, a peace-offer signifying that there were no more ill feelings between the chief of the gods and Prometheus.
+To congratulate them, Hermes came to the wedding ceremony and told Epimetheus that Pandora was a gift from Zeus, a peace offer signifying that there were no more ill feelings between the chief of the gods and Prometheus.
 He also told Epimetheus that the gilded box of Pandora was a wedding gift from the Olympian King.
 Being a bit credulous, Epimetheus believed the words of Hermes to be true.
 Unfortunately, Prometheus' advice had fallen on deaf ears.

 The days were passing quickly and the two were leading a happy, married life but one thought was still at the back of Pandora's mind: what was in the box that Zeus had given her?
-She kept thinking that maybe the box had money in it, nice clothes or even jewelry.
+She kept thinking that maybe the box had money in it, nice clothes, or even jewelry.
 Without thought or reason, she would find herself walking past the box and involuntarily reaching out to open it.

 Every time, she was reminding herself that she had vowed never to open the box.
-Hera's gift of curiosity had worked and one day, unable to take it any more, she decided to have just a brief look inside.
+Hera's gift of curiosity had worked and one day, unable to take it anymore, she decided to have just a brief look inside.
 When nobody was around, she fitted a golden key hanging around her neck to the lock on the box.
 Turning the key slowly, she unlocked the box and lifted the lid only for a while.
 Before she knew it, there was a hissing sound and a horrible odor permeated the air around her.
 Terrified, she slammed the lid down but it was too late.

 Pandora felt the weight of the world on her shoulders and looked at the gilded box that had turned rusty and hideous.
 As if sensing her need, a warm and calming feeling shrouded her and she knew that not all was lost.
 Unknown to her, along with the evil feelings, she had also revealed hope, the only good thing that Zeus had trapped inside the box.
-From now on, hole would live with man forever, to give him succor just when he felt that everything was coming to an end.
+From now on, the hole would live with man forever, to give him succor just when he felt that everything was coming to an end.

 The modern phrase "Pandora's Box" derives from this myth.
 It is used to say that a certain action provoked many evils, just like Pandora's action to open the box released all the evils of humanity.
 However, despite these evils, we humans still have hope to encourage us.
-This phrase was produced by the Dutch humanist and theologian Erasmus of Rotterdam in the 16th century, when he translated the poem of Hesiod.
+This phrase was produced by the Dutch humanist and theologian Erasmus of Rotterdam in the 16th century when he translated the poem of Hesiod.

 Pandora and Eve

 In this myth, we can observe some similarities with the Christian story of Adam and Eve.
 Just like Pandora in ancient Greece, Eve was known as the first woman on earth in Hebrew history.
-Even the creation of the two women is similar: Pandora was made of earth and water and Eve from the rib of Adam, the first man on earth, who was in his turn made of slay.
+Even the creation of the two women is similar: Pandora was made of earth and water and Eve was from the rib of Adam, the first man on earth, who was in his turn made of clay.

 Another similarity is that they both disobeyed god: Pandora opened the box and unleashed evil in the world and Eve tempted Adam to eat the forbidden apple, against God's will.
 Some accounts maintain that Pandora tempted Epimetheus into opening the box.
 However, both women brought ruin and misfortune upon men who had so far lived in a paradisiacal world, free from all sins.

 Pandora and Eve are considered as the progenitors of the human race and because of their curiosity, the world is cursed today.
 Interestingly, Pandora was created with vicious intentions but not so Eve, who was simply created to be Adam's companion.
 The treachery lay in the role of Hermes and the Snake respectively.
-In Pandora, Hermes instilled that she must never open the box and had Hera not gifted her curiosity, it may have remained closed forever.
+In Pandora, Hermes instilled that she must never open the box, and had Hera not gifted her curiosity, it may have remained closed forever.

 In the Garden of Eden, the Snake tempted Eve to eat the forbidden fruit from the Tree of Knowledge and Life, bringing about realization and shame.
-From these two stories, we can imply that women have forever been seen as perpetrators of all that is deceitful and therefore women are to blame for every evil on this world.
+From these two stories, we can imply that women have forever been seen as perpetrators of all that is deceitful and therefore women are to blame for every evil in this world.